Sousastep/SousaFX-rnbo-docs/docs/overview.md

 !!! note

-	There's a 90 Hz crossover filter that separates the tuba's highs and lows pre-overdrive, to keep the lows clean.
+	There is an 80 Hz crossover filter that separates the tuba's highs and lows pre-overdrive, to keep the lows clean, and allow the lows to be compressed separately from the highs.

 - post-xover-lows